-LCA Handbook Commitment Form Student Name: Grade: This form must be completed, signed, and returned to the LO not be permitted to attend class beginning on August 28, if t 25, 2023.
+LCA Handbook Commitment Form Student Name: Grade: This form must be completed, signed, and returned to the Lo not be permitted to attend class beginning on August 28, if t 25, 2023.
 Students will PARENTAL COMMITMENT: GRADES PK-12 Please list your church and sign where indicated.
-As parent(s) or legal guardian(s) of a Legacy Christian Acad lemy (LCA) student, I (we): Commit to participate in the Christian education of agrees with the LCA Statement of Faith.
-We will furt and foster a wholesome attitude toward spiritual ar Please provide the name of your local church: Have read, understand, and agree to support the Lew We commit to supporting LCA and LCA policies.
-Have read, understand, and agree to support the promound of Christian Education, and Law Education Education, and Law Education Education, and Law Education Educatio ther exemplify Christian life produced academic matters. egacy Christian Academy Parer rinciples contained in the LCA Seand Expected Student Outcome TS for the current school year and/or administrators in the electric conflict or disagreement.
-Including email, for my student (ures/video of our child taken description) inciples in our home nt/Student Handbook.
-Statement of Faith, les (available online). event of conflict or (s) in grades 3-12. uring the year or have
+As parent(s) or legal guardian(s) of a Legacy Christian Acad demy (LCA) student, I (we): Commit to participate in the Christian education of agrees with the LCA Statement of Faith.
+We will fur and foster a wholesome attitude toward spiritual a Please provide the name of your local church: Have read, understand, and agree to support the Le ther exemplify Christian life p nd academic matters. rinciples in our home We commit to supporting LCA and LCA policies.
+Have read, understand, and agree to support the policies.
+Mission, Vision, Philosophy of Christian Education, and the updated our Family Demographic Form in FAC.
+Commit to communicate directly with LCA teachers disagreement, without involving parties outside the Approve establishing an LCA technology account, in Approve the print and/or digital publication of piction opted-out by meeting with the Multimedia Communication. and Expected Student Outcon CTS for the current school yea and/or administrators in the conflict or disagreement.
+Including email, for my student nes (available online). r. event of conflict or c(s) in grades 3-12.